 A. All admitted international degree students who plan to attend the Johns Hopkins School of Education are required to attend in F-1 or J-1 status (unless you are already in possession of an immigration status in which studying is permissible).
 This process will not begin until you are offered admission to a degree program of study.

 The Office of International Services will contact admitted international degree students who have completed their enrollment form in the spring.
 Additional instructions will be provided then.
 Assisting students on F-1 visas is central to the support for international students provided by OIS.
 The office can also assist students who hold other nonimmigrant visas and direct them to the appropriate resources or government offices.
 If students are unclear about the type of visa they should obtain, they should visit the USCIS website for additional information, or contact OIS at 667-208-7001 or [email protected] with any questions.

 Q. Are there student support services for international students?

-A. Below are student support resources for newly admitted international students:
+A. The Office of International Services (OIS) provides support resources for newly admitted international students.

 Q. How do I check the status of my application and the receipt of my supporting documents (i.e., official transcripts, letters of recommendation, or test scores)?